Doctor of Philosophy Degree Program

 PH.552.612 | Essentials of One Health | 0.5 |

 The Doctoral Level Core Requirements are listed by year and term for all Epidemiology doctoral students.
-Students complete CEPH Cells to Society Courses, Core Courses, Track-Specific Courses, a course outside of their track, and recommended courses appropriate to provide a base for their intended research.
+BSPH Students complete the Academic and Research Ethics Module before the end of the first term of enrollment.
+Epidemiology Students complete CEPH Cells to Society Courses, Core Courses, Track-Specific Courses, a course outside of their track, and recommended courses appropriate to provide a base for their intended research.
 Students who group their electives and recommended courses in a cohesive theme may wish to complete one of the many Certificates offered by the Department and School.
 Doctoral students who have a strong interest in methodology may apply for and complete the Concurrent MHS in Biostatistics while enrolled in the doctoral program.

-Core Courses should be completed during the first year of enrollment in preparation for the Written Comprehensive Examinations and as preparation for the Teaching Curriculum.
+Most Core Courses will be completed during the first year of enrollment in preparation for the Written Comprehensive Examinations and as preparation for the Teaching Curriculum.

 First Year | ||